 Even if you have a good stitch-out with tear-away or wash-away, a big problem is it is not permanent.
 Thus, the stretch fabric, once washed, is more likely to result in a curled or distorted embroidery design as the support is no longer there.

 One exception is embroidering a tiny logo or design (like a single-color Adidas logo) on knitted fabric.
 You can usually opt for a wash-away or tear-away stabilizer in these cases.
-My favorite here is DIME’s Piece & Stitch stabilizer, which tears away OR washes away!
+My favorite is Exquisite Tear ‘N Wash, which tears and washes away any residual.